snaterave/challenge-3/README.md

-# Frontend Mentor - QR code component
+# Frontend Mentor - Social links profile

 This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 ## Table of contents